Chinnasf/Physics/README.md

 * **NumPy (CPU)**: 811.13 seconds
 * **PyTorch (GPU)**: 252.56 seconds

-This is the result of the GPU analysis.
+This is the result of the GPU analysis (you should see 1 GIF and 2 plots).

 <div align="center">
   <img src="https://github.com/Chinnasf/Physics/blob/master/GPU%20Code/Images/frames/L100N250000J1000vb5dt0.1tmax60simulation_.gif" width="600">